mianrodel/Rodriguez_120383_project01_SquareClicker/README.md

 # Square Clicker
 This game is based on an aim training game, you click on the squares as soon as they appear.
 At the end you can view your time and accuracy and it compares to predetermined rankings.
 A function generates a window, afterward another function takes the user's click and then the main function starts.
 There are some functions nested inside the main game function to execute some process like calculating scores and rankings.
-In this cod eI referenced the class book, Python PROGRAMMING: An Introduction to computer science by John Zell, Third Edition.
+The functions are held inside a class in a separate file, the class is then imported to the main.